ccn-ccn/MyNetworkSocial/README.md

 ### **Step 2: Dynamic Seeder Assignment**

+* **Pinning Trigger**: Content is pinned when explicitly saved by the user
 * Each video tracks:
   * **Bᵢ** — total bandwidth served
   * **Sᵢ** — total seeders (users who pinned the video)
 * Each time a video is viewed, a random subset of seeders is rewarded with MYNW tokens for sharing it
 * Randomization ensures fair distribution and regional load balance for faster delivery
+* Online users automatically share pinned content that can earn MYNW token rewards

 ### **Step 3: Fair Reward Distribution**

+* **Proof of Distribution**: Users can earn MYNW for bandwidth + uptime
 * Each video receives a portion of the monthly reward pool based on its traffic share:
   ```
   Video_Share = (Bᵢ / ΣB) × Pᵢᶜᵃᵖ